 - Pounce onto the stamped image.

 It always used to bother me that the edges of the stamped image ended up a little bit wishy washy.
-I’m embarrassed to say that when I pulled out my Stampin Pastels (see them online) for this project, they were still sealed!
+I’m embarrassed to say that when I pulled out my Stampin Pastels (Update for 2021: Soft Pastels are available again!!) for this project, they were still sealed!
 I used to use them all the time, but somehow my new set had at least 2 birthdays before getting opened. (eek!)